daweibai/PCBS-langevo/README.md

     return matrix
 ```

-a common substring finder that takes two strings as input, and gives a common prefix and a common suffix as output.
+- A common substring finder that takes two strings as input, and gives a common prefix and a common suffix as output.
 If there's no common prefix or common suffix, then it returns two empty strings:

 ```
 def substr_finder(s1,s2):